CTFEDs/grid-workshop/decks/deck.md

 # The `fr` unit

-With CSS Grid Layout, we get a new flexible unit: the Fr unit
+- ## With CSS Grid Layout, we get a new flexible unit:

+- ## the Fr unit

 ---

 # The `fr` unit

-- Fr stands for fractional unit and 1fr is equal to 1 part of the available space.
+- ## Fr stands for fractional unit

+- ## 1fr is equal to 1 part of the available space.

 ---

 # The `fr` unit

+- ## You can mix fr values with fixed units

-- You can mix fr values with fixed and relative units.
+- ## You can mix fr values with relative units

 ^
 NOTE: fr is not a length unit, but a flexible length unit, which is technically a different type of dimension and is specific for Grid Layout.
 It can't be combined with ordinary length units via calc() function (i.e. things like calc(1fr - 2em) are not allowed).